ETTA: Elucidating the Design Space of Text-to-Audio Models: Conclusion

 \textbf{Main Results} ~~ Tables \ref{tab:comparison audiocaps} and \ref{tab:comparison musiccaps} present our main objective results on AudioCaps and MusicCaps, respectively.
 Overall, ETTA shows significant improvements compared to Stable Audio Open (the base model) for both benchmarks with a single model.
-Compared to other works, ETTA shows competitive KL scores and exceptionally high IS$_P$ for both general sounds and music, demonstrating improved diversity and clarity of the generated samples.
-FD$_V$ on AudioCaps is competitive with AudioLDM and TANGO series, but considerably higher than recent models such as GenAU.
-FD$_V$ on MusicCaps is signifitcantly better than previous models using public datasets and comparable to music specialist models \citep{li2024quality,li2024jen, fei2024flux} that use proprietary data.
+Compared to other works, ETTA shows competitive FD$_P$, FD$_O$, and KL scores.
+Notably, it shows exceptionally high IS$_P$ for both general sounds and music, demonstrating improved diversity and clarity of the generated samples.
+Objective scores on MusicCaps are significantly better than previous models using public datasets and comparable to music specialist models \citep{li2024quality,li2024jen, fei2024flux} that use proprietary data.
 Since FD$_O$ can measure stereo audio, Stable Audio Open and ETTA are noticeably better than previous mono models.
 Both CL$_L$ and CL$_M$ show a preference towards ETTA, where our improvements on CL$_M$ is more salient.
-In addition, Tables \ref{tab:mos audiocaps} and \ref{tab:mos musiccaps} include human results on AudioCaps and MusicCaps, which are mostly consistent with the objective evaluation results.
+Subjective scores (OVL/REL) of ETTA are competitive with or outperforms baselines and are consistent with the objective evaluation.

 We then fine-tune ETTA on the AudioCaps training set (FT-AC) for 50k and 100k additional steps.
 We find ETTA can quickly adapt to the target distribution via fine-tuning.
 Table \ref{tab:comparison audiocaps} shows that ETTA keeps approximating the target distribution with better FD$_P$, which is close to Audiobox Sound \citep{vyas2023audiobox} trained on proprietary dataset.
 It is noteworthy that this also comes at a cost of shifting to the target distribution as evidenced by Table \ref{tab:comparison musiccaps}, where ETTA-FT-AC-100k starts to show noticeable degradation for music generation.
 In summary, our results show that: